Veterinary Dentistry & Dental Surgery

-The vets at Northgate Veterinary Clinic provide preventive and restorative veterinary dental health care and surgery for cats and dogs in Seattle.
+The vets at Northgate Veterinary Clinic provide preventive and restorative pet dental health care and surgery for cats and dogs in Seattle.

 At our Seattle veterinary hospital, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing, to dental x-rays and surgeries.